-12.1.
+13.1.
 Samba

-Samba is an open source implementation of the server message block (SMB) protocol.
+Samba is the standard open source Windows interoperability suite of programs for Linux.
+It implements the server message block (SMB) protocol.
 Modern versions of this protocol are also known as the common Internet file system (CIFS) protocol.
 It allows the networking of Microsoft Windows®, Linux, UNIX, and other operating systems together, enabling access to Windows-based file and printer shares.
 Samba's use of SMB allows it to appear as a Windows server to Windows clients.